redox-os/website/content/news/rsoc-dwrr.md

 After setting up RedoxOS and ensuring it builds, check out this kernel [MR](https://gitlab.redox-os.org/redox-os/kernel/-/merge_requests/539), and the all the related MR's mentioned in the first comment.

-For anyone trying to test it, you have to clone the repos of redox<sub>syscall</sub> and libredox (given in the related MRs) into recipes/core/
+For anyone trying to test it, you have to clone the repositories of `redox_syscall` and `libredox` libraries (given in the related MRs) into `recipes/core`

-Your directory should look like this-
+Your directory should look like this:

 ```
 akshit@laptop ~/w/r/r/r/core> ls